middlegear/hakai-extensions/README.md

 ---
 ## Note
 Apologies.
-This version(1.0.1) makes changes for compatibilty with version 0.0.1, 0.0.2 and the deprecated providers have been removed.
-Instead there is a new provider.
+This version(1.0.1) makes changes for compatibilty with version 0.0.1, 0.0.2.

-## Features
+## Some Features

 ✔ **Search Anime** – Look up anime by title with pagination.
 ✔ **Fetch Anime Details** – Retrieve metadata such as synopsis, genres, and release dates.